 Rain, rain, give me thicker bread!

-Oh, early, early the little bird sang, ay!
+Oh, early, early the little bird started singing, oh!

-Oh, winter in a cart, flyer in a shuttle, ay!
+Oh, winter in a cart, summer in a shuttle, oh!

-The path turned black, the sky cleared up, ay!
+The path turned black, the sky brightened, ah!

 Oh, summer, summer, get out from under the cage!

-Come here with a plow, a harrow, with a mare, a crow, with great joy!
+Come here with a plow, a harrow, a black mare, with great joy!

 With sweetness, with grainy rye,